Exo: 2018–2019: International recognition and first Japanese studio album

 Exo's fifth studio album, Don't Mess Up My Tempo, was released on November 2, 2018.
 Don't Mess Up My Tempo featured all nine Exo members—the group's first release to do so since Lotto in 2016.
 The album was a commercial success, selling 1,179,997 copies by November 30 and making Exo "quintuple million sellers" in the media.
 With the release of Don't Mess Up My Tempo, Exo became the first artist to surpass 10 million total album sales in South Korea.
 Love Shot was released on December 13, a repacked version of Don't Mess Up My Tempo.
 The lead single, also titled "Love Shot", became Exo's third number one single on the Billboard World Digital Songs chart and held the position for three consecutive weeks.

-Chen became the second Exo member to debut as a soloist with his debut EP April, and a Flower, which was released in April 2019.
+Chen became the second Exo member to debut as a soloist with the EP April, and a Flower, which was released in April 2019.
 Baekhyun debuted as the group's third soloist with the release of his EP, City Lights, on July 10.
 Chanyeol and Sehun debuted as Exo's second official sub-unit, Exo-SC, and released their first EP, What a Life, in July.
 Baekhyun and Kai represented Exo in SM Entertainment's supergroup SuperM.
-Exo embarked on their fifth headlining tour, Exo Planet 5 – Exploration, with six dates in Seoul from July 19–28, totaling to thirty-one shows.
+Exo embarked on their fifth headlining tour, Exo Planet 5 – Exploration, with six dates in Seoul from July 19 to 28, totaling to thirty-one shows.
 Exo's sixth studio album, Obsession, was released on November 27, 2019.
 The group debuted several songs from the album live through Exo Planet 5 – Exploration encore concerts in December 2019, which also served as the tour's concluding shows.